 Vaccinations and Medications during Service

 Some Veterans have raised concerns about certain vaccines and medications they received while serving in the military.
-Find out more about these vaccines and medications.

 Photo: U.S. Department of Defense

 - VA continues to evaluate the health effects of Gulf War vaccinations, including anthrax and botulinum toxoid.

 - Pyridostigmine bromide (PB) is a pre-treatment drug taken by Servicemembers during Operations Desert Shield and Desert Storm to protect against nerve agent attacks.